 Noom is clear about not being open to refunds; it believes both the trial period and multiple pricing options are fair.

 HSA, FSA, and health insurance

 Noom does not have an official policy concerning these forms of payment.
-In certain situations, the IRS may allow you to use your FSA or HSA to pay for Noom, but this usually requires a letter of medical necessity from your physician.
-Some health insurance providers may cover weight loss programs like Noom, but, again, only when deemed medically necessary by your doctor.
+Its customer support recommends reaching out to your insurance provider to see if they cover a weight loss/management program.
+Some health insurance providers may cover Noom, but others may only do so when deemed medically necessary by your doctor.
 Check with your insurance company to be sure.

-In addition to Noom’s core program, the company offers add-ons some users may want to purchase.
+In addition to Noom’s core program, the company also offers add-ons that some users may want to purchase.
 Add-ons include:

 - Custom workout plans

 These add-ons strike us as interesting directions that Noom might further develop in order to improve its impact and efficacy.
 For instance, Noom partners with Orig3n to offer its DNA test, but the results are not available in the Noom app.
 The results are only available in Orig3n’s app.
 The DNA test results also have no bearing on your Noom program.
 Though you can share your DNA results with your coach, these specialists are not DNA researchers and cannot provide any more insight than what is available in the Orig3n app.

 Noom takes your privacy seriously and protects your data using transport layer security (TLS) encryption, which is the same type of encryption used in emails and instant messaging.
 Noom does upload the app’s data—like weigh-ins, meals, and exercises—to its servers to give coaches access to your information so that they can provide good service.

 You can sign up for Noom through its website or smartphone app.
 Getting started takes about 15-20 minutes.

 Step 1: Questionnaire